hyukkyukang/SQLBot/web/README.md

 If you want to use more than one database, please refer to [blog](https://www.kenaqshal.com/blog/connecting-to-multiple-databases-with-node-js-and-prisma#step-3:-defining-the-second-database-connection)

 ### Schema Visualization
+First go to target DB in PostgreSQL, and run the following command to export schema to csv file.
 ```postgresql
 \copy (SELECT
   t.table_schema,